 Make-Up Procedure

-2. If the instructor notifies the testing center that a make-up test will be allowed, the student should modify their original test request in the student portal or submit a new request if not previously scheduled.
+- If the instructor notifies the testing center that a make-up test will be allowed, the student should forward this approval to sdstesting@utk.edu.

 Student Disability Services arranges acquisition of test materials, scheduling, and proctoring of QTFs by NCTA Standards and Guidelines, SDS policies and procedures, and instructor specifications.